ngxs/store/docs/recipes/debouncing-actions.md

 }
 ```

-In the above we've got the `app-news-portal` component that listens to the `search` event, dispatched by the `app-news-search` component.
+In the above example we've got the `app-news-portal` component that listens to the `search` event, dispatched by the `app-news-search` component.
 The `search` method, invoked on the `search` event, dispatches the `SearchNews` action.
 We don't want to overload our server with requests thus we listen to the `Actions` stream that pipes the `SearchNews` action with `debounceTime` operator.
 Let's look at the below code of how we would implement our `NewsState`:

 ```ts
 export interface NewsStateModel {